Country

 Probable cause:

-According to Soviet Authorities, the captain was not at his seat at the time of the accident.
-Investigations revealed that a passenger was seating at the place of the captain and disconnected the automatic pilot before engaging the aircraft in a wrong attitude and configuration.
+The captain was not at his seat at the time of the accident.
+Investigations revealed that a passenger (pilot) was seating at the place of the captain and disconnected the automatic pilot before engaging the aircraft in a wrong attitude and configuration.
 This caused the aircraft to nose down and crash.
+It was determined that in the past, the captain regularly allowed non authorized people to take over controls of the airplane.
+Lack of discipline on part of the captain and lack of supervision on part of the Authority.

 Crash of a Tupolev ANT-20 in Tushino: 44 killed